Oleksandr Zubkov: Return to Shakhtar Donetsk

 On 5 August 2022, Zubkov returned to Shakhtar Donetsk, by signing a contract until the summer of 2027.
 On 5 October, he scored his first Champions League goal in a 2–1 defeat against Real Madrid.
 On 11 October, he scored the leading goal for Shakhtar from a header against Real Madrid, before the latter managed to equalize in the 90+5th minute, in a match which ended in a 1–1 draw.

 International career

 Zubkov made his debut for the Ukraine national team on 7 October 2020 in a friendly against France.

+In June 2021, he is on the list of 26 players summoned by Andriy Shevchenko to compete for the UEFA Euro 2020.

+In May 2024, he was on the list of 26 players summoned by Serhiy Rebrov for the UEFA Euro 2024.